rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/add-pool-member.rst

    "$API_ENDPOINT/pools/pool_id/members" | python -m json.tool

-The following example shows the response returned when you add a member to a pool:
+The following example shows the response returned when you add a member to a pool.

-**Example.
-Add member to pool response: JSON**
+**Example: Add a member to a pool response in JSON**

 .. code::